dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 Finally, we come to the one area where the above proposal ticks downward: "simplicity".
 It is certainly the case that "Use `List<T>` for everything" approach is much simpler to explain.
 However, we believe the above to be *acceptably* complex to explain, with enough benefits to point at to convince users that this was the right choice for them.
 Specifically, we believe the best way to explain it is:

 1. Are you using one of the mutation-supporting interfaces (`ICollection<T>/IList<T>`)?
 If so, you'll get something great.
 A high quality mutable type that supports that API and will work great with the rest of the ecosystem.
 2. Are you using the read-only interfaces (`IEnumerable<T>/IReadOnlyCollection<T>/IReadOnlyList<T>`)?
 If so, you get a *safe*, *high performance* impl that supports the API shape needed.
 This is right in line with what we already do for you today when you use `IEnumerable<T>` with `yield`.

     Your instance will be safe, with no concern about data changing out from you unexpectedly.

-And, if you use collection-expressions you will just get performance wins *for free*.
+    And, by switching to collection-expressions you will just get performance wins *for free*.
 In other words, compared to virtually any other approach you're taking today (outside of hand-writing custom types for everything, and initializing them all with exceptionally ugly code), this system will work better.
 And, if you are the user that was hand-writing everything before, this system is also so much better because now you get the same perf, with exceptional clarity and brevity.

 We feel there is nothing particularly strange or difficult to explain here to users.
 C# and .Net is replete with APIs and patterns that do not let you know the specific type being constructed.
 For example, from C# 3 onwards, `Linq` very much put forth the idea of: